Beatrix Potter: Scientific illustrations and work in mycology

 In the Victorian era, women of her class were privately educated and rarely went to university.
 Potter's parents encouraged her higher education, but the social norms of the time limited her academic career within Britain's institutions.

 Beatrix Potter was interested in every branch of natural science except astronomy.
-Botany was a passion for most Victorians, and nature study was a popular enthusiasm.
 She collected fossils, studied archaeological artefacts from London excavations, and was interested in entomology.
 In all these areas, she drew and painted her specimens with increasing skill.
 By the 1890s, her scientific interests centred on mycology.
 First drawn to fungi because of their colours and evanescence in nature and her delight in painting them, her interest deepened after meeting Charles McIntosh, a revered naturalist and amateur mycologist, during a summer holiday in Dunkeld in Perthshire in 1892.
 He helped improve the accuracy of her illustrations, taught her taxonomy, and supplied her with live specimens to paint during the winter.

 Rebuffed by William Thiselton-Dyer, the Director at Kew, because of her sex and amateur status, Potter wrote up her conclusions and submitted a paper, On the Germination of the Spores of the Agaricineae, to the Linnean Society in 1897.
-It was introduced by Massee because, as a woman, Potter could not attend proceedings nor read her paper.
+It was introduced by Massee because, as a woman, Potter could neither attend proceedings nor read her paper.
 She subsequently withdrew it, realising that some of her samples were contaminated, but continued her microscopic studies for several more years.
 Her work is only now being properly evaluated.
 Potter later gave her other mycological and scientific drawings to the Armitt Museum and Library in Ambleside, where mycologists still refer to them to identify fungi.
 There is also a collection of her fungus paintings at the Perth Museum and Art Gallery in Perth, Scotland, donated by Charles McIntosh.
-In 1967, the mycologist W. P. K. Findlay included many of Potter's beautifully accurate fungus drawings in his Wayside & Woodland Fungi, thereby fulfilling her desire to one day have her fungus drawings published in a book.
+In 1967, the mycologist Walter Findlay included many of Potter's beautifully accurate fungus drawings in his Wayside & Woodland Fungi, thereby fulfilling her desire to one day have her fungus drawings published in a book.
 In 1997, the Linnean Society issued a posthumous apology to Potter for the sexism displayed in its handling of her research.